junjing02/Heart-Attack-Risk-Classification/README.md

 **Assignment 1**

 ## Project Overview
-Build, train and test a Standard Neural Network from scratch.
+- A simple Standard Neural Network built from scratch with NumPy to predict a patient’s heart‑attack risk.
+- Data splitting and scaling leverage pandas and scikit‑learn.